mlz-ictrl/nicos/doc/source/services/watchdog.rst

 **precondition**
    If present, this condition must be fullfiled for at least ``precondtime``, before condition will trigger.
+If ``precondcooldown`` is present, the condition can still be triggered for that interval after the precondition becomes false.
    The default is no precondition.
 The syntax is the same as for ``condition``.

 **precondtime**
    The time a precondition must be fulfilled.
 Default is 5 seconds.

+**precondcooldown**
+   The time period after precondition might be already false but it would still trigger the condition.
+By default is 0.

 **message**
    The message that should be emitted when a warning is generated from the